ttexan1/klavis/README.md

 ## What is Klavis AI?

 Klavis AI is open source MCP integrations for AI Applications.
-Our API provides hosted, secure MCP servers, eliminating auth management and client-side code.
+Our API provides hosted, high quality, secure MCP servers, eliminating auth management and client-side code.
 ## ✨ Key Features

 - **🚀 Instant Integration**: Get started in minutes with our Python and TypeScript SDKs, or simply REST API